jenithapatel/deeplearning-for-histone-mods/README.md

 ---

-## 1. What the project does (plain English)
+## 1. What the project does

 **DNA is a long string written in a 4-letter alphabet.** Every one of your cells carries about three billion characters of it, written using only the letters `A`, `C`, `G`, and `T`.
 The order of these letters encodes the recipes for proteins and the instructions for when each protein gets made.

-**But DNA does not run on its own — it is wrapped around protein spools called histones.** Imagine a 6-foot-long string of beads stuffed inside a marble.
+**But DNA does not run on its own, it is wrapped around protein spools called histones.** Imagine a 6-foot-long string of beads stuffed inside a marble.
 To fit, the string is wound tightly around little spools.
-Whether the cell can actually "read" a given stretch of DNA depends on whether that part of the string is loosely or tightly wound around its spools.
+Whether the cell can actually 'read' a given stretch of DNA depends on whether that part of the string is loosely or tightly wound around its spools.

 **Cells leave little chemical sticky notes on these spools** to mark which parts of the DNA are open for reading, which are silenced, which are gene starts, and so on.
 These sticky notes are called **histone modifications**.
-Each kind of sticky note has a name — `H3K4me3`, `H3K9ac`, `H4ac`, and so on.
+Each kind of sticky note has a name like `H3K4me3`, `H3K9ac`, `H4ac`, and so on.
 Different sticky notes mean different things:

 | Sticky note | What it usually means |
 |---|---|